yifeifang/cse481c/Lab-6:-Controlling-the-torso.md

 As in the previous labs, we have implemented a skeleton of a `Torso` class for you in `fetch_api/src/fetch_api/torso.py`.
 Implement the `set_height` method.

-Hints:
+**Hints:**
 * What is the name of the action server to control just the torso?
 * What's the best way to find a message definition?
 Google.
 Just search for, e.g., "trajectory_msgs/JointTrajectory" and click on the first result.
 Be sure, however, to change `kinetic` in the URL to `indigo`, as some message definitions change between ROS versions.
 * The `joint_names` field of a `JointTrajectory` msg is actually a list of strings.
 To control the torso, you only need to add one item to the list, since you are only controlling one joint.
 * You can find a list of joints in the Fetch docs in the [hardware overview](http://docs.fetchrobotics.com/robot_hardware.html#joint-limits-and-types) section.
 Which joint corresponds to the torso?
 * If, in a msg definition, you see something like `JointTrajectoryPoint`, that means that `JointTrajectoryPoint` is in the same package as the msg you are looking at (i.e., its full name is `trajectory_msgs/JointTrajectoryPoint`).
 * Notice that JointTrajectoryPoint allows you to specify positions, velocities, accelerations, and efforts.
-You only need to specify the position in this case.
+You only need to specify a position in this case.
+* The `positions` field of JointTrajectoryPoint is a list of floats.
+The values of the list correspond to the list of joints.
+Since we are only controlling one joint, this list only needs to have one value in it.
 * Set the `time_from_start` to 5 seconds.
 A `duration` type in a ROS msg corresponds to `rospy.Duration` in Python (see the [msg documentation](http://wiki.ros.org/msg#Message_Description_Specification)).
+* As discussed earlier, our "trajectory" only has one JointTrajectoryPoint: the end point.

 # Finish the demo
 As in the gripper lab, we have partially implemented a demo file for you.